robotframework/robotframework-RFCP-syllabus/basics.md

 ### Suite files

 Test cases are created using the _Test Cases_ section in suite files.
 RPA tasks are created using the _Tasks_ section in suite files.
 Such a file automatically creates a suite from all the test cases/RPA tasks it contains.
 [[User Guide: Suite files][UG Suite files]]

+**TODO*** too short

 ### Suite directories

 Test case/task files can be organized into directories, and these directories create higher-level suites.
 When a directory is executed, the files and directories it contains are processed recursively.
 [[User Guide: Suite directories][UG Suite directories]]

 ### Initialization files

 A test suite created from a directory, can have similar settings as a suite created from a test case suite file.
 Suite initialization files are similar to test case suite files, though they cannot have a `test case`section and not all settings are supported.
 An RPA task suite created from a directory, can have similar settings as a suite created from a task suite file.
 Suite initialization files are similar to RPA task suite files, though they cannot have a `tasks`section and not all settings are supported.
 An initialization file name must always be of the format `__init__.ext`, where the extension must be one of the supported file formats (typically `__init__.robot`).
 [[User Guide: Suite initialization files][UG Suite initialization files]]

 ### Setup and teardown

 Suites can have suite setup and teardown.
 They are defined in the `Settings` section.

 A `Suite Setup` is executed before running any of the suite's test cases/RPA tasks or child-suites, and a `Suite Teardown` is executed after them.

 Suite setup is ideal for checking preconditions which must be met before running test cases/tasks.
 If a suite setup fails, all test cases/tasks in it and its child test suites are immediately assigned a fail status and they are not executed.

 A suite teardown is normally used for cleanup of an environment after test cases/tasks have been executed.
 All the keywords in suite teardown are executed even if one of them fails.
 It is even executed if Suite Setup fails.

 If the suite teardown fails, all test cases/tasks in the suite are marked failed, regardless of their original execution status.
 [[User Guide: Suite setup and teardown][UG Suite setup and teardown]]

 ### Documentation

 The documentation for a suite is set using the `Documentation` setting in the Settings section.
 It can be used both in suite files and in suite initialization files.
 [[User Guide: Suite documentation][UG Suite documentation]]

 ## USER KEYWORDS

-_User keywords_ are created to combine existing keywords and they are defined in `Keywords` section.
+_User keywords_ are created to combine existing keywords and are defined in the `Keywords` section.

 Tags and timeout are **Not** in the scope of this exam.